desinghpaal/WeatherCheck/README.md

-# Weather Motoring using openweather.org using API in Python
+# Weather Motoring using API in Python